 However, technology is by no means ubiquitous in terms of access and applications.
 Agriculture is still in a relatively early stage of its digitalisation, and key influencers have highlighted the need for the sector to progress.

-In line with this, Challenge Advisory, in partnership with USDA-NIFA, have developed Agriculture 4.0 – an Interoperability Workshop designed around developing collaborative, technologically based solutions to agricultural challenges.
+In line with this, Challenge Advisory have developed Agriculture 4.0 – an Interoperability Workshop designed around developing collaborative, technologically based solutions to agricultural challenges.

 In 2018, key influencers from global agriculture will come together to discuss how cross-sector solutions and cross-industry technologies can be best applied within macro and micro farm spaces.